tpetricek/TomaspNet.Website/source/blog/2014/csharp-6-released.md

       member this.Y = y
       member this.Distance = sqrt(x*x + y*y)

-The arguments `x` and `y` are still annotated with types, but the rest of the types is inferred automatically.
+The arguments `x` and `y` are still annotated with types, but the rest of the types are inferred automatically.
 The compiler is smart enough to know that multiplication and addition of floating point numbers is also a floating point.